dell/csi-baremetal/docs/volume-statuses.md

-# Proposal: volume statuses
+# Volume statuses

-Last updated: 31.01.22
+Last updated: 01.02.22

 ## Abstract

 Every object can be created and have many states during its life.
 Transfer from one state to another should be described by final state machine (FSM).
-This proposal describes possible volume statuses which should provide CSI workflow.
+This document describes implemented volume statuses which should provide CSI workflow.

 ## Background

 CSI specification doesn't make restrictions for volume statuses.
 It only suggests the lifecycle of a volume, but implementation of the all RPC-es has to be mandatory.

-## Proposal
+## Implementation details

-It's proposed to use special field of volume structure where volume status can be stored.
+It's been proposed to use special field of volume structure where volume status can be stored.
-That field can be called "CSIStatus":
+That field is called "CSIStatus":
 ```go
 type Volume struct {
 	Id                   string